herbps10/targeted_msms_paper/README.md

 This is reproduction code for the paper "Inference in Marginal Structural Models by Automatic Targeted Bayesian and Minimum Loss-Based Estimation", Susmann & Chambaz (2022).

+The core algorithms used are implemented in the [`TargetedMSL.jl`](https://github.com/herbps10/TargetedMSM.jl) package.

 ## Data
 Data for the illustrative example can be downloaded from the Harvard
 Dataverse: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KNNYZN